 Niagara has a rental shortage, and it is only getting worse.
 Vacancy rates are very low and there are not enough affordable houses for many people in the region.

 Niagara is also getting a huge Metrolinx expansion over the next several years.
 GO services have already started running daily, and will become more frequent in the coming years.
+(Metrolinx announced its plan for Niagara to see 11 GO Trains daily upon completion of this phase.
+6 outbound from Niagara Falls to Union Station, and 5 inbound from Union to the Falls.)
 A GO Train station is scheduled to open in Grimsby in 2021, and another Train station has been approved for Beamsville in Phase 2 of the expansion (phase 2 is set to start in 2023, but no firm dates are set for the opening of the new stations planned).

 Average House Price 2019